The Succulent Plant Page goes to

 Aeonium leucoblepharum Webb ex Richard 1848

-A perennial shrubby plant.
+A perennial shrubby succulent plant.
 The older leaves of the light green rosettes become bronzed in strong light.
 The rounded ends of the leaves have a pointed tip and their margins are finely ciliate.

 Native to Ethiopia, Kenya, Somalia, Uganda, Yemen, growing in mountains at elevations of 6500 - 11,000 ft.